MathematicGuy/RemoteObsidian/Artificial Intelligence/Gradient and Gradient Descent.md

 	![[Pasted image 20240805105716.png]]

-### Gradients and maxima/minima
+### Gradients and maxima/minima (Start Here)
++ $ Normaly to find the minimum of a 2D, we find the derivative of the graph and set it to 0.
+The same apply to 3D
-+ ? **Minimum is when slope = 0** <-> Both Slopes of x and y is  0
++ ? **Minimum is when slope = 0 <-> Both Slopes of x and y is 0 while z stay fixed**
 	![[Pasted image 20240805105858.png]]
 To Calculate the the function minimum, we **calc the Derivative of 2 variables and set it equal to 0.**
 	![[Pasted image 20240805110029.png]]

 ### Optimization with gradients: An example (in 3D)
-+ $ $Motive: Find the **Coldest place in the Sauna Room**
-+ ?
-The coldest place in the room is when every other direction you walk are hoter.
++ $ $Motive: Find the **Coldest place in the Sauna Room** -> The coldest place in the room is when every other direction you walk are hoter.
 	![[Pasted image 20240805110428.png]]
-	To get to that Coldest position we calc the Partial Dervative we see that it symmetric to the floor.
+	To get to that Coldest position we calc the Partial Dervative, we see that it symmetric to the floor.
 	![[Pasted image 20240805110505.png]]
 	**Example:**
 	1) **Calculate the Partial Derivative of f(x,y) which is the derivative of X and Y respectively**![[Pasted image 20240805111430.png]]